mattermost/mattermost/server/cmd/mmctl/docs/mmctl_post_delete.rst

 ~~~~~~~~

-This command will mark the post as deleted and remove it from user's clients but it does not permanently delete the post from the database.
-Please use the --permanent flag to permanently delete a post and it's attachments from your database.
+This command will mark the post as deleted and remove it from the user's clients, but it does not permanently delete the post from the database.
+Please use the --permanent flag to permanently delete a post and its attachments from your database.

 ::